Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Hroza missile attack

 On 5 October 2023, Russian forces attacked the small village of Hroza with an Iskander missile, killing 59 people and wounding many more.
 It targeted a café that was hosting a memorial gathering for a local Ukrainian soldier.
 The strike killed a fifth of the village's inhabitants, including the fallen soldier's widow and son, and is one of the deadliest attacks on civilians during the war.
 Ukrainian authorities said the attack was clearly deliberate, and there was speculation that a spy gave Russian forces the location.
-Vasily Nebenzya, Russia's Permanent Representative to the UN, claimed that many of those attending the memorial were "Nazis".
+Vasily Nebenzya, Russia's Permanent Representative to the UN, claimed that many of those attending the memorial were "Nazis."

-November 2025 drone attack
+November 2025 Kruhliakivka drone attack

 On 4 November 2025, a pre-trial war-crimes investigation in Kharkiv was opened after a video recorded near Kruhliakivka appeared to show a Russian drone killing two civilians and their dog.
 According to the statement by Kharkiv's Regional Prosecutor's Office, the civilians were carrying a white flag as they were walking along the road when they were struck and killed by the drone.

-November 2025 Berestyn missile atttack
+November 2025 Berestyn missile attack

-On 18 November 2025, regional officials said that a 17 year old girl had been killed and nine others wounded in an overnight attack by Russian missiles on Berestyn.
+On 18 November 2025, regional officials said that a 17-year-old girl had been killed and nine others wounded in an overnight attack by Russian missiles on Berestyn.

+January 2026 missile and drone strikes

+On 2 January 2026, officials said that two people, preliminary information suggesting a mother and her three-year-old child, had been killed and around 28 people wounded after a Russian missile almost completely destroyed a residential apartment block.

+On 13 January, officials said four people had been killed and six wounded in a Russian drone attack, which took place hours after the US had accused Russia of "dangerous and inexplicable escalation" of the war.

+On 27 January, the Kharkiv Human Rights Protection Group said that a passenger train had been struck by Russian drones while travelling in Kharkiv Oblast, with one drone directly hitting a carriage and engulfing it in flames.
+At least five people were reported to have been killed in the attack, which Zelenskyy described as an "act of terrorism."

+March 2026 missile and drone strikes

+On 7 March 2026, regional officials said that ten people, including two children, had been killed after a Russian ballistic missile hit a five-story residential building; 15 people were also reported to have been injured, including three children.
+On 11 March, officials said that a Russian drone striking a civilian business resulted in two people being killed and five seriously injured.

+May 2026 missile strike

+On 4 May 2026, officials said that a Russian missile strike in the morning on Merefa killed seven people and wounded at least 36, including a two-year-old boy.
+Governor Syniehubov said that infrastructure was also damaged, including 10 houses and multiple shops, with Reuters footage showing a crater on the road.
+Regional prosecutors said that Russia appeared to have used an Iskander type of ballistic missile for the attack.